Fujifilm X-Pro2 vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro2 and the E-M1 II are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the E-M1 II followed on from the Olympus E-M1.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Olympus E-M1 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.